AS805456/CSC496Project2/README.md

 Number of trials to run: 10

-Data alignment alue (in Kbytes): 1
+Data alignment value (in Kbytes): 1

 ----------------------------------------------------------------